CWE-421: Race Condition During Access to Alternate Channel

 - In the above code, an authorized user opens a communication channel using the

-method. - A race condition occurs because the channel remains open (
+open_channelmethod. - A race condition occurs because the channel remains open (

-. - During this window, an attacker could potentially access
+self.channel_open = True) for a short time before being closed asynchronously by_simulate_delay. - During this window, an attacker could potentially access

 How to fix Race Condition During Access to Alternate Channel?